daiquiri-98/open-bookmark-sync/README.md

 - Options page: full settings with responsive 2‑column layout

 Install (unpacked)
-1) Clone/download this folder
+1) Clone or download this repository
 2) Open `chrome://extensions` (or Brave equivalent) and enable Developer mode
-3) Click “Load unpacked” and select this folder
+3) Click “Load unpacked” and select the `extension/` folder
 4) Pin the extension to access the popup easily

 OAuth Setup (Raindrop.io)